 Some months it fluctuates and I’ll come home with a little less, others I bring in more.
 This year has been a little turbulent due to the pandemic.
 Thus is the nature of freelancing – even with regular clients there is always some instability, pandemic or not.

 Content writers do have the potential to earn a lot more than this – which is important if you plan to travel in more expensive countries.
+I’ve met a couple who’ve even figured out how to make $10k a month! (although they work full-time and don’t travel much).

 Money-aside, the perk of content writing is that online content is in such hot demand that you can find work writing about anything.
 Whether you’re itching to write about personal finance, cats, beauty products, or even air-conditioning units (yup – I have) – you will find a business that will pay you to do it.